Lessons Learned from Around the World in Dealing with COVID-19—Italy

 That is a difficult question.
 Our current data shows about 10% of positive cases are health care workers.
 We don't yet know if these health care workers were infected on the frontline or within the community.
 At the beginning, it was difficult as hospitals did not realize COVID-19 patients were presenting.
 We had several health care workers become infected, some of who became quite sick.

 We are utilizing strong precautions at our hospitals.
-By using training methods, masks and protective equipment, my team has a very low rate of positive cases, and we do not have any serious infected cases.
+By using training methods, masks, and protective equipment, my team has a very low rate of positive cases, and we do not have any serious infected cases.

 In the first 48 hours of the initial cluster, we ran simulations to train everyone working in the unit on donning and doffing procedures and now have a rotation of health care workers that help in very precise doffing procedures.
 As you may know, the most dangerous part is not the donning, but the doffing, so it’s important to take precautions.

 In my experience, it is important to be very strict about separating floors of suspected cases and positive cases.
 At least in my department, we’ve found this to be effective in limiting risk for health care workers, especially when we have a very sick group of patients with potentially highly invasive and highly aerosolized procedures.
 We also try to complete as many anticipated procedures as possible simultaneously on critically ill patients.
-For example, if the patient is going to need an arterial line, central line and dialysis catheter, one team of experts will do these procedures at the same time.
+For example, if the patient is going to need an arterial line, central line, and dialysis catheter, one team of experts will do these procedures at the same time.

 In your hospital and in your region, have you needed to resort to crisis standards of care in terms of allocation of resources?
 Or, do you have enough resources, both human resources and equipment like ventilators and dialysis machines, to treat all the patients who require it?